nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 PB cannot find any matching Person.

-    * PB shows an empty list.
+    * PB displays an empty list.

       Use case ends.

-**Use case: UC03 - Add appointment**
+**Use case: UC06 - Find persons by tags**

 **MSS**

+1. User inputs the find tags command with keywords to search for.
+2. PB shows a list of persons whose tags match the given keywords.

+    Use case ends.

+**Extensions**

+* 2a.
+PB cannot find any matching tags with any Person.

+    * PB displays an empty list.

+      Use case ends.

+**Use case: UC07 - Add appointment**

+**MSS**

 1. User enters add appointment command specifying the index or indexes of persons, address, start and end datetimes and description of the appointment.
-2. PB creates the appointment and displays a successful message.
+2. PB adds the appointment.
+3. PB displays success message and shows the updated list of appointments.

     Use case ends.

 **Extensions**

 * 1a.
 PB detects an error in command format.
     * 1a1.
 PB displays an error message, showing an example of the correct format.

 	  Use case resumes at step 1.

 * 1b.
+PB detects an error in input format.

+    * 1b1.
+PB displays an error message, informing user what the valid input format should be.

+* 1c.
 PB does not have the specified person in the contact list.

-	 * 1b1.
+	 * 1c1.
 PB informs the user that the person does not exist.

        Use case ends.

-* 1c.
+* 1d.
 PB detects a collision in the time period of appointment to be added with previously added appointments.

-    * 1c1.
+    * 1d1.
 PB informs the user that there is a clash.

       Use case ends.

-**Use case: UC04 - List appointments**
+**Use case: UC08 - List appointments**

 **MSS**

 1. User enters the list appointments command

-2. PB shows a list of all currently added appointments
+2. PB displays a list of all currently added appointments

 Use case ends.